 If I were betting on a research direction over the next decade, I'd bet on this one.
 It explains things the amyloid hypothesis cannot.
 It connects neurodegeneration to the broader biology of aging, where similar pathway failures show up in muscle, heart, and immune cells.
 It also gives a coherent reason why interventions like exercise, fasting, and possibly rapamycin keep showing up in epidemiology as protective.

+In conclusion, the biology is real and the everyday levers are familiar.
 The pill that activates mitophagy in human neurons and slows Alzheimer's may exist someday.
 It does not exist yet.

 Frequently Asked Questions